By John Isaacs

 Arizona – Martha McSally (R), after losing a close election in 2018 to Sen. Kyrsten Sinema (D) by 50%-48%, was appointed to take the seat of late Senator John McCain (R), and has to run again in 2020.
 Mark Kelly (D), astronaut and husband of former Rep. Gabrielle Giffords, is her challenger.

 Colorado – Sen. Cory Gardner (R) is considered one of the most vulnerable Republicans in the 2020 election.
 In 2018, Democrats won the governorship in Colorado and picked up one House seat, and Hillary Clinton carried the state in 2016.
 A host of Democrats are running, including former diplomat Dan Baer (D), former Colorado House Majority Leader Alice Madden, former state Sen. (and 2018 gubernatorial candidate) Mike Johnston, former state House Speaker (and 2014 congressional candidate) Andrew Romanoff and former U.S. Attorney John Walsh.
+In August, however, former Governor John Hickenlooper dropped his candidacy for President and announced he will run for this Senate seat.

 Georgia – The state has been moving towards a purple status; Stacey Abrams (D) lost her 2018 race for governor in a very close race by only 50%-49%, but declined entreaties to run for Senate.
 Former Columbus Mayor Teresa Tomlinson (D) is running.